How likely are interest rates to go up in the near future? Here’s why we predict a NZ interest rates forecast of continued low(ish) rates…

 In short, we think term deposit rates could fall below 1% with mortgage rates for some terms below 2%.

-Your after-tax income from that whopping $1 million term deposit is a pitiful $6,600 p.a.
+Your after-tax income from that whopping $1 million term deposit is a pitiful $9,900 p.a.
+That’s only $190 per week.
+Who can live on that?

 In the current low-interest rate environment, is it any wonder people are chasing higher-yield investments?